枫林在线论坛精华区>>技术交流

 particular, they don’t contain many wsdl files.

-of web services today is enterprise application integration (eai
+of web services today is enterprise application integration (eai).

-accompany soap today. for both of these reasons, eai has proven
+accompany soap today. for both of these reasons, eai has proven to

 be the killer app for web services. yet eai interconnections are